New Mental Health Crisis Center will open in Centre Co… organizers feel its new atmosphere will be effective

 The goal of the 24/7 walk-in center is to create a place where those experiencing crisis can turn, instead of going straight to the hospital.

-A project over a year in the making, the crisis assessment center, located at 2100 East College Avenue, is taking a new approach to assisting those in need of help.
+A project over a year in the making, the crisis assessment center, located at 2100 East College Avenue, in Suite A, is taking a new approach to assisting those in need of help.

 Some feel the only solution involves a trip to the hospital.
 But, those running the center say what they’ll offer could be just as effective and will help those (of all ages) experiencing a wide range of crises.